 Board of Directors.
-Our Board of Directors met four times and acted by unanimous written consent nineteen times during 2015.
-All directors attended at least 75% of the meetings of the Board of Directors and of the committees on which they served during 2015, and all six directors at the time attended the 2015 Annual Meeting of Stockholders in person.
+Our Board of Directors met four times and acted by unanimous written consent fourteen times during 2016.
+All directors attended 100% of the meetings of the Board of Directors and of the committees on which they served during 2016, and all eight directors attended the 2016 Annual Meeting of Stockholders in person.
 Our Board of Directors expects each director to make a diligent effort to attend all Board and committee meetings, as well as each Annual Meeting of Stockholders.